Image

 Phase N/A

-• Study length: 12 months with follow-ups.
+• Study lasts about 12 months with multiple follow-ups.

 Study details